-Kitchens were now also being fitted with their own units and cabinets which would house all cooking and dining items conveniently.
+Kitchens started to be fitted with their own units and cabinets which would house all cooking and dining items conveniently.

-Slowly these items would push the cupboard out of all these rooms and send it straight to the bedroom.
+Slowly these items would push the cupboard out of all these rooms and send it straight to its grave!

-From 18 century, these two items of furniture merged into one more prominent piece of furniture which we now have as the wardrobe / cupboard.
+Eventually, these two items of furniture merged into one more prominent piece of furniture which became the clothes wardrobe.

 Cupboards or wardrobes?
 Two names for one item?

-As we have covered above, cupboards were primarily dining and living room items.
-They had built-in cabinets which were used for storing utensils, plates and other types of crockery.
+As we have covered above, cupboards were initially dining and living room items.
+They had built-in cabinets for storing utensils, plates and other types of pottery.

-As the cupboard was slowly made redundant in the kitchen with newer innovative pieces of furniture like sideboards and display units taking its place.
+The cupboard was slowly becoming trivial in the kitchen with newer innovative pieces of furniture like sideboards and display units taking its place.

 It moved around the house through the living room, attic and eventually found a home in the bedroom.

-Bedrooms already had wardrobes, and as they both did the same thing the designs slowly merged together until they more or less become the same item but with interchangeable names,
+Soon the cupboard and wardrobe merged together until they more or less become the same item but with interchangeable names,

 Some called it a cupboard while others called it a wardrobe.

-Yes, there may be one or two minor differences, which most people don’t really know nor go by.
-While the word “cupboard” might also be a bit more popular in the UK, however, they have now become more or less interchangeable.
+Yes, there may be one or two minor differences; for example, the word “cupboard” might be used a bit more in the UK than in the US.
+However, they have now become more or less synonymous.